alchemyplatform/aa-sdk/site/signers/contributing.md

 ## 3. Submit a pull request

 You can open a PR to merge the branch with your Signer implementation from your forked repo into the `main` branch of the `aa-sdk` repo.
-We'll make sure to review it promptly, provider feedback, and merge the PR when ready so that developers can use your Signer!
+We will make sure to review it promptly, provider feedback, and merge the PR when ready so that developers can use your Signer!